I've been so excited to try out this new Big Vegan Cheese Making Kit - after all, vegan cheese is one of my favorite things to consume.

 I've tried making my own cheese multiple times in the past, but it was only halfway successful, and just not the real deal - and by far not as good as many other vegan cheese options I could buy in the store.
 I pretty much gave up on trying to make my own cheese a while ago - until I found out that there's a vegan cheese making kit available!
 So I went and teamed up with The Big Cheese Making Kit to take their vegan cheese making kit to the test.

-For the mozzarella I prepared a bowl of ice water and formed a ball of mozzarella as soon as it cooled down enough to handle, then dropped into the ice water to firm up.
-According to the instructions, the mozzarella is best used right away, but can be kept in an airtight container in the fridge for up to 3 days.
+For the mozzarella, I prepared a bowl of ice water and formed a ball of mozzarella as soon as it cooled down enough to handle, then dropped it into the ice water to firm up.
+According to the instructions, the mozzarella is best used right away but can be kept in an airtight container in the fridge for up to 3 days.

 Roasted Veggie Couscous with Vegan Halloumi